mdekstrand/jedi.inertial.science/content/facct2026/_index.md

 ## Schedule

-We are in the process of finalizing the date / time for the social with the FAccT 2026 organizing committee and will be announcing the schedule shortly!
+We are in the process of finalizing the date / time for the social with the FAccT 2026 organizing committee and will be announcing it shortly!

 ## Registration